pyvista/pyvista/doc/user-guide/vtk_to_pyvista.rst

 #.
 The name for the :attr:`point_array <pyvista.point_array>` is given
    directly in dictionary-style fashion.
-Also, since VTK stores data on the heap (linear segments of RAM; a C++ concept), the data must be flattened and put in FORTRAN ordering (which controls how multidimensional data is laid out in physically 1d memory; numpy uses "C"-style memory layout by default).
+Also, since VTK stores data on the heap (linear segments of RAM; a C++ concept), the data must be flattened and put in Fortran ordering (which controls how multidimensional data is laid out in physically 1d memory; numpy uses "C"-style memory layout by default).
 This is why in our earlier example, the first argument to ``SetValue()`` was written as